apollographql/apollo-client/docs/source/essentials/queries.md

 );
 ```

-You'll notice there are some new configuration options on our `Query` component:
-- `variables`: An object containing the variables we want to pass to our GraphQL query.
+You'll notice there is a new configuration option on our `Query` component.
+The prop `variables` is an object containing the variables we want to pass to our GraphQL query.
 In this case, we want to pass the breed from the form into our query.
-- `skip`: A boolean indicating whether you want to skip the query.
-Since breed is null when we first render the list, we should skip displaying the photo until a breed is selected.

 Try selecting "bulldog" from the list to see its photo show up.
 Then, switch to another breed and switch back to "bulldog".
 You'll notice that the bulldog photo loads instantaneously the second time around.
 This is the Apollo cache at work!